Quentin Neujahr

-Quentin Troy Neujahr (/ˈnjuːjɪər/ NEW-yeer; born January 30, 1971) is a former American football center who played five seasons in the National Football League with the Baltimore Ravens and Jacksonville Jaguars.
-He played college football at Kansas State University and attended Centennial High School in Utica, Nebraska.
+Quentin Troy Neujahr (/ˈnjuːjɪər/ NEW-yeer; born January 30, 1971) is an American former professional football center who played five seasons in the National Football League (NFL) with the Baltimore Ravens and Jacksonville Jaguars.
+He played college football at Kansas State University.
 He was also a member of the Los Angeles Raiders, Cleveland Browns and Denver Broncos.

+Early life and college

+Quentin Troy Neujahr was born on January 30, 1971, in Seward, Nebraska.
+He attended Centennial High School in Utica, Nebraska.

+Neujahr was a four-year letterman for the Kansas State Wildcats of Kansas State University from 1990 to 1993.
+He earned Associated Press (AP) second-team All-Big Eight honors in 1991 and 1992.
+He garnered AP and Coaches first-team All-Big Eight honors in 1993.

 Professional career

-Los Angeles Raiders

-Neujahr spent the 1994 offseason with the Los Angeles Raiders.
+After going undrafted in the 1994 NFL draft, Neujahr signed with the Los Angeles Raiders on May 3, 1994.
 He was released by the Raiders on August 23, 1994.

-Cleveland Browns

-Neujahr spent the 1995 season with the Cleveland Browns.
+Neujahr was signed to the practice squad of the Cleveland Browns on December 27, 1994.
+He became a free agent after the season and re-signed with the Browns on February 14, 1995.
+He spent the 1995 season on the Browns' active roster but did not appear in any games.